 |---|---|

-| Based on evidence | Based on assumptions |
+| Based on research | Based on presumptions |

 | Logical decision-making | Emotional decision-making |

-| Questions information | Accepts information immediately |
+| Contact information for questions | Takes note of information promptly |

 Why Critical Thinking Is Important